 Finally, your financial aid office should be able to advise you on FDLP loan issues that arise before and during college.

-The government provides online exit counseling when you leave school and repayment begins to draw near.
+The government provides online exit counseling before you leave school and repayment begins to draw near.
 Be sure to complete this counseling, and pay close attention to the facts it offers.

 No matter which federal loans you have, bookmark and use these resources.
 Only by being well-informed will you be able to manage your federal college debt well.